DonDrews/complex-exponential/README.md

 # complex-exponential
-Graphical demonstration of the complex exponential function in Processing.JS
+Graphical demonstration of the complex exponential function in JavaScript